fullfxmedia/setekh/README.md

 This is a C++ audio plugin project utilizing the JUCE framework.
 The build system is CMake.
 Licensed under GPL.

+See [Full FX Media](https://fullfxmedia.com/) for more information and plugins.

 ## About

 [Setekh](<https://en.wikipedia.org/wiki/Set_(deity)>) is a god of deserts, storms, disorder, violence, and foreigners in ancient Egyptian religion.